ADHD Diet on a Budget

 What is an ADHD Diet?

 An ADHD Diet is an elimination diet meant to ease or even erase the symptoms of ADHD.
-Foods known to be common allergens are eliminated as well as food dyes and artificial colorings.
+Foods known to be inflammatory and common allergens are eliminated as well as food dyes and artificial colorings.
 The most common foods to avoid on the ADHD Diet are gluten, dairy, corn soy, as well as artificial flavorings and dyes.

 After eliminating foods for a period of time(from a few weeks to 3 months, the longer the better!), you can add them back in to see if they have an effect on your kids behavior.
 Or, like us, just leave them out for good – most of the foods are not worth adding back in, anyway!